BXING2/computer-vision/StyleTransfer/README.md

 Dataset Link: https://www.kaggle.com/datasets/balraj98/monet2photo/data

 ## Model
 The model is CycleGAN which consists of two GAN (Generative adversarial network) models.
 Each GAN model has one generator for converting images from one style to another, and one discriminator for judging if the images are real or fake.
 The adversarial loss is mse loss for generator and discriminator.
 In addition, the generator has a identity loss and cycle loss which is described by l1loss.
+The model is trained for 20 epochs.

 ## Evaluation
 |Generator Loss|Discriminator Loss|